Wrongful Death Claims

 Featured Article: What We Mean by Wrongful Death

 Death is a part of life.
 We accept the fact that we sometimes lose people we love because we have no other choice.
-But when our loved ones are taken from us needlessly because someone else acts carelessly or recklessly, we have the right to make sure that person is held accountable.
+But when our loved ones are taken from us needlessly because someone else acts negligently or recklessly, we have the right to make sure that person is held accountable.
 Wrongful death claims are legal actions taken by survivors of a deceased person to hold the responsible party accountable for the damages they have caused.
 These claims are different than pressing criminal charges, which is typically done by the state.
 Wrongful death claims are civil actions, which means they are filed by one or more people against another person or entity.
 Continue Reading

 What Is a “Wrongful Death”?

 The legal term “wrongful death” isn’t one you may be familiar with.
 When an unexpected death is “wrongful,” it means that the person’s death was caused by another party’s negligence or unlawful action.
 Parties can be individuals or business entities.
 Wrongful death can often be the basis for bringing a suit against the negligent individual or entity.
-Such suits can be filed on behalf of suffering family members who miss the company and support the deceased person would have given them.
+Such suits are filed on behalf of suffering family members who miss the company and support the deceased person would have given them.

 Briefly, a wrongful death is one that should not have happened and that is due to another person or entity’s negligent or wrongful actions.